galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 -	Colour support for 3270 application streams.
 Tests can now validate that an application is using the correct colours and highlighting for specified field(s) and screen position.
 -	Various defect fixes, including fixing broken LTS connections in Java 11, updates to 3270 modifiable fields, and updates to the REST API.
 -	VTP Manager enhancements, including additional logging for problem diagnosis and increased keyboard wait times to minimise the risk of keyboard locking.
--	New features have been added to the galasactl command-line tool:
+-	New features have been added to the galasactl command-line tool: <br>
-        * A `--log <filename>` option has been added to direct log information to a file.
+        * A `--log <filename>` option has been added to direct log information to a file.<br>
-        * The `--log -` option directs log information to the console.
+        * The `--log -` option directs log information to the console.<br>
-        * Omitting the `--log` option suppresses the log information.
+        * Omitting the `--log` option suppresses the log information.<br>
         * Every error is numbered.
-For example: `GAL1028E: Failed to unmarshal test catalog from REST reply for property 'xxx'`
+For example: `GAL1028E: Failed to unmarshal test catalog from REST reply for property 'xxx'`<br>
-        * Errors appear on stderr and in the log (if logging is turned on)
+        * Errors appear on stderr and in the log (if logging is turned on)<br>
-        * Syntax documentation is fully generated and linked to from the <a href="https://github.com/galasa-dev/cli" target="_blank"> README</a>  in the cli repository.
+        * Syntax documentation is fully generated and linked to from the <a href="https://github.com/galasa-dev/cli" target="_blank"> README</a>  in the cli repository.<br>
-        *	galasactl is now supported on MaxOSX on arm64 architecture machines.
+        *	galasactl is now supported on MaxOSX on arm64 architecture machines.<br>
 -	Artifact Manager is updated to remove the need to create a second resources folder.
 -	Upgrades have been made to some dependencies.